-This is most often used as pipe to write (for example) raw data to the buffer allowing another task to process the data from another thread.
+Often called and used as pipe to write (for example) raw data to the buffer allowing another task to process the data from another thread.

 Note: No race-condition is introduced when application uses LwRB with single write entry and single read exit point.
+LwRB uses C11 standard stdatomic.h library to ensure read and write operations are race-free for any platform supporting C11 and its respected atomic library.